jpkrajewski/jpkrajewski/README.md

 **`Python Engineer and AI enthusiast, mathematics and programming tutor.
 I'm perfecting my craft, one project at a time.`**

 Python software engineer.
 I possess fluency in numerous Python libraries and stay current with the ever-evolving Python ecosystem.
 I'm really good at listening and talking with my peers.
-I like writing things down to help me understand stuff better.
+I like writing things down to help myself understand stuff better.
 I'm also super curious and can learn new things really quickly.
 I'm always excited to learn more.

 ### 🧰 Languages and Tools